ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Refabbing rare extractors left the "working" dust plumes around them.
 Stop ceiling/floating rubble.
 Support struts malfunctioning and cave-ins.
-The Bottomless Pit Anomaly is missing.
+The Bottomless Pit Anomaly is missing on one map.
 Mona Lisa Underground Rare Anomaly gives you underground dome prefabs, but locks them to surface.
 Mona Lisa Underground Rare Anomaly if using Paradox and you pick Shuttle Hubs, it doesn't give Jumper Hubs.
 Unpassable underground rocks stuck in path (not cave-in rubble, but small rocks you can't select).